Abdul Haq Azmi: Biography

-Abdul Haq Azmi was born in 1928 in Jagdishpur, Azamgarh.
+Abdul Haq Azmi was born on 17 December 1928 in Jagdishpur, Azamgarh.
 He attended local schools and then Madrasa Bayt al-Ulum in Sarai Mir, Azamgarh.
-He later studied at Darul Uloom Mau up to 7th grade of Arabic and then entered the Darul Uloom Deoband in 1948 and graduated after studying with scholars Hussain Ahmad Madani, Izaz Ali Amrohi and Ibrahim Balyawi.
+He later studied at Darul Uloom Mau up to 7th grade of Arabic and then entered the Darul Uloom Deoband in 1373 AH (1953) and graduated in 1374 AH (1954) after studying with scholars Hussain Ahmad Madani, Izaz Ali Amrohi and Ibrahim Balyawi.
 He studied rational sciences with his stepfather Muslim Jaunpuri, who was a disciple of Majid Ali Jaunpuri.
 He was an authorized disciple of Talha Kandhlawi.

 Azmi taught at the Mata'ul Uloom, Banaras for over sixteen years.
 As a mufti at Darul Uloom Mau for thirteen years, he issued nearly 13,000 rulings.
 He was later appointed as hadith teacher at the Darul Uloom Deoband in 1982 where he taught Mishkat al-Masabih and the second volume Sahih al-Bukhari.
 He taught Sahih al-Bukhari in the Darul Uloom Deoband for 34 years.
 His students included Mohammad Najeeb Qasmi, Mahmood Madani, Noor Alam Khalil Amini and Salman Mansoorpuri.

 Azmi died on 30 December 2016 (30 Rabi' al-awwal 1438 AH) and was buried in the Qasmi cemetery of the Darul Uloom Deoband.
 His funeral prayer was led by Arshad Madani.
 He is survived by his wife and twelve children.
 His son Abdul Bar Azmi is Professor of Hadith in Madrasa Bayt al-Ulum Sarai Mir in Azamgarh.